 If you feel you're able to, you should consider telling someone you trust what has happened.
 You shouldn't feel ashamed or to blame for what has happened to you.

-If you're not sure whether you want to go to the police, you can go with a friend or family member to your local SARC, where you can have forensic and medical examinations if you choose and medical care and treatment.
+If you're not sure whether you want to go to the police, you can go with a friend or family member to your local SARC, where you can have forensic and medical examinations if you choose, as well as medical care and treatment.

 Even if you are unsure whether to report the crime to the police, it is advisable to get some medical support after a rape or sexual assault.
 You may have injuries that need to be treated.
-It is also advisable to get advice about?emergency contraception and?sexually transmitted infections (STIs).
+It is also advisable to get guidance about emergency contraception and sexually transmitted infections (STIs).

-All doctors and nurses will deal with your medical needs confidentially and they will not inform the police without your permission.
+All doctors and nurses will deal with your medical needs confidentially, and they will not inform the police without your permission.
+However, your GP will have to record any tests and the results in your medical record.

 If you are a woman and have been forced to have sex without any contraception, such as a condom, there is a chance you could become pregnant.
 Emergency contraception, if used in time, can prevent a pregnancy occurring.